 DWLS can become a felony if you have at least two prior convictions for DWLS.
 This crime is known as third or subsequent DWLS.
 If you have been designated a Habitual Traffic Offender (HTO), you can face up to 5 years in state prison if you are caught driving.

 Pleading guilty to driving with a suspended license can lead to your becoming an HTO.
-It's important that you never plead guilty to a DWLS charge without first consulting a South Florida criminal defense attorney.
+It's important that you never plead guilty to a DWLS charge without first consulting a South Florida suspended license attorney.
 It's also important to know how to fix your driver's license so that your driving privilege is no longer suspended.
 If your driver's license is suspended and you are pulled over, you could be issued a Promise to Appear (PTA) or physically arrested.
 Either way, being charged with driving on a suspended license can lead to serious consequences.

 South Florida traffic defense lawyer Eric Matheny has represented a multitude of clients on varying charges and has the skills and experience to put together the best defense and go to court to fight your charge.